Home » How To » How to Create Self-signed Digital Certificate in MS Office

 That is it.
 You’ve successfully created a self-signed digital certificate in MS Office.

-Using a self-signed certificate in the signature
+Using PowerShell to create a self-signed digital certificate in MS Office is the modern way.
+Here’s how.

 change certificate